 5. Legal Settlements

-The prominence of your organization and number of customers affected in the breach may increase your chances of being faced with a class action lawsuit.
-Settlement amounts can differ significantly, however the legal settlement for the Home Depot breach in 2014 was previously reported as close to $20 million.
+The prominence of your organization and the number of customers affected by the breach may increase your chances of being faced with a class action lawsuit.
+Settlement amounts can differ significantly, however, the legal settlement for the Home Depot breach in 2014 was previously reported as close to $20 million.

 6. Regulatory Fines

 If a retail organization is found non-compliant with Payment Card Industry Data Security Standards (PCI DSS) requirements at the time of a data breach, regulatory fines are a concern.
 Fines are calculated based on the results of the forensic investigation, which the breached organization is responsible for completing and presenting.